Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 Regarding data depth, the ordering of multivariate data is an old problem in statistics \cite{barnett1976ordering,liu1999multivariate}.
 The goal is generally to extend robust statistical notions, like quantiles and the median, to multivariate data.
 For point clouds, there are notions of depth like the Tukey halfspace depth \cite{tukey1975mathematics}, which has been extended to graphs \cite{small1997multidimensional} and metric spaces \cite{carrizosa1996characterization}, and the Monge-Kantorovich depth \cite{chernozhukov2017monge}.
 There are also notions of depth for curves \cite{de2020depth} It was recently shown in \cite{molina2021tukey} that the Tukey depth satisfies a non-standard eikonal equation in the viscosity sense, at the population level.
 To the best of our knowledge, the eikonal equation on a graph has not been used for data depth previously.
 Two forthcoming papers will study the graph eikonal depth in more detail \cite{molina2021eikonal,calder2021hamilton}.
 Other examples of connections between data depth and PDEs include convex hull peeling \cite{calder2020convex}, non-dominated sorting \cite{calder2014}, and Pareto envelope peeling \cite{bou2021hamilton}.

 \textbf{Outline.} The remainder of this paper is organized as follows.
-In Section \ref{sec:prelim} we establish preliminary estimates that will be useful in establishing the main results, which are presented in Section \ref{sec:main}.
-Then, Section \ref{sec:PDE_graph} we will apply the boundary test to solving PDEs on graphs with various boundary conditions.
+In Section \ref{sec:prelim} we establish preliminary estimates and error estimates on normal vectors estimators that will be useful in proving the main results, which are presented in Sections \ref{sec:main} and \ref{sec:second-asymp}.
+Section \ref{sec:main} rigorously establishes nonasymptotic error bounds for the first-order test, which is the theoretical basis for applications to PDEs on graphs presented later in the paper.
+Section \ref{sec:second-asymp}, under some additional regularity assumptions, establishes asymptotic error bounds for the second-order test, which we recommend for practical use.
+Then we present the algorithm and discuss the computational aspects of the boundary test in Section \ref{sec:algorithm_experiments}.
+Turning to applications, in Section \ref{sec:PDE_graph} we will apply the boundary test to solving PDEs on graphs with various boundary conditions.
 Particular attention is paid to computing data-depth using PDEs in two ways: by solving the graph eikonal equation, and considering the first eigenfunction of the graph Laplacian.
 We also demonstrate these to MNIST and FashionMNIST data sets; see Section \ref{sec:realdata}.
-Finally, we present the algorithm and discuss the computational aspects of the boundary test in Section \ref{sec:algorithm_experiments}.